discourse/message_bus/README.md

   ...
 ```

-The user doesn't see anything, but depending on your traffic you may acquire quite a few of these in your logs.
+The user doesn't see anything, but depending on your traffic you may acquire quite a few of these in your logs or exception tracking tool.

 You can rescue from errors that occur in MessageBus's middleware stack by adding a config option: